A New Morning: Recording

 The band began recording demos at Stanbridge Farm Studios in West Sussex in July 2000.
 In October the band took a break from writing to perform their only gig of the year, which took place in Reykjavík, Iceland, where they premiered nine new songs.
 The group originally began working with American producer Tony Hoffer in 2001, and anticipated having a single released by Autumn.
 Hoffer and Anderson had originally met in a toilet at Paisley Park in Minneapolis, Minnesota, where the two hit it off, finding several common musical interests.
 The meeting led to Anderson asking for Hoffer's input on some of the group's recent work.

 In February 2001 the band took up residency at Rockfield Studios in Monmouth, Wales for a three-week trial run with Hoffer.
 The band were unimpressed with the trial run, especially Simon Gilbert and Richard Oakes, who both had strong opinions on the results.
 Nevertheless, the band decided to record the album with Hoffer and descended on Parkgate Studios, Hastings, in May with their new member Alex Lee, following Codling's departure.
 Although the group recorded ten songs with Hoffer that Anderson said were the "best we've written," most of the material recorded with him producing was scrapped.
 In September the group recorded two songs with ex The Stone Roses producer John Leckie.
 The versions of "Beautiful Loser" and "Positivity" were promising; however, Leckie had other commitments, forcing Suede to reconsider their options.

 The group ultimately decided to work with Stephen Street, who was known for his collaborations with The Smiths and Blur.
 With Street, the band recorded most of the released material in two months.
 All the songs from the album were produced by Street, except "Positivity" which was produced by John Leckie, and "You Belong to Me" which was produced by Dave Eringa.
 Recording with Street began in January 2002, with the album finally being completed on 23 March 2002.
+Osman stated recording with Street took eight weeks, saying: "We started every day at 11am and didn't leave until one o'clock the following morning."
 Anderson had high praise for the producer, saying "Stephen has just turned this whole album around, he really has.
 Every song he's just taken and done something special with...
 From the millions of other sessions we've done for this album, there's just no comparison."

 Overall, seven different recording studios and four producers were used during the two-year recording span for A New Morning, and costs estimated at around £1 million.
 Street stated that the album was a "return to classic song construction," and bassist Mat Osman said that lyrically A New Morning is "very positive and upbeat."